 Everquest keeps similar physics to World of Warcraft: falling any significant depth will damage or kill you, with the damage being proportionate to the fall.
 A fall into any body of water (no matter now long the fall or how deep the water) will result in no damage.

 Final Fantasy Tactics has characters take fall damage if they fall a greater distance than their jump rating (4 for most classes), at a rate of 10% of Max HP per height level.
 A fall of 10 or more over the character's jump rating is always fatal.
 Given the scale of the game, this isn't actually all that high (roughly ten yards).

 In Quantum Conundrum, you'll survive any fall as long as you shift to the Fluffy dimension, giving you a plush cotton floor to land on.
 Though even in normal dimensions, you seem pretty resistant to fall damage for a child.

 Saints Row The Third has semi-realistic fall damage.
 Jumping off a ledge that is 10 feet above the ground will do some serious damage to your character.
 Using a parachute to avoid the fall also isn't a sure-fire way to take no damage, depending on how well you control it.
-However, the trope gets averted as you start buying upgrades that reduce damage from falling.
+However, the trope is played straight to increasing degrees as you start buying upgrades that reduce damage from falling.
 The final of these upgrades makes it where you are completely immune to any fall damage.
 You can jump off a skyscraper and face plant into the sidewalk without a single scratch on you.